 Mistake #4 Trusting eBay Sellers

-Let me put it like this… you are not the only one dropshipping on eBay!
+Let me put it like this… you are not the only one dropshipping!
 And unfortunately, some sellers do not have the same morals and eager to deliver (even to a loss) to ensure good customer satisfaction and company reputation.

 To me it is obvious they cancelled because they did not find any low price deal to dropship from that day, and also lost track of price fluctuations.
 These sellers might be in need of an auto-reprising tool?!